Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Structure formation

 Following a careful parameter selection it is possible to obtain configurations free from shell crossings at least up to scales within the Hubble horizon, though some parameter combinations lead to divergent peculiar velocities even without shell crossings.
 This divergent behavior and the shell crossings signal the limit of validity of the description of CDM as dust.
 Thus, we restrict the parameters of the models to $|v_r| < 0.01 c$, a reasonable range of validity for structure formation involving non-relativistic conditions, so that spacetime points where this bound is violated can be associated with the onset of virialization whose proper description is beyond the scope of these models.

-After several numerical trials we found how to set up the free in order to control the placing the locus marking the beginning of shell crossings (and divergent peculiar velocities) at specific spatial positions and cosmic times (measured by redshifts of the $\Lambda$CDM region).
-In particular, there is sufficient parameter freedom to describe structure formation scenarios in which the onset of virialization takes place at redshift values compatible with observations \cite{Weinberg}, for example, with $|v_r|\to 0.1 c$ at $z\approx 3$.
-Considering redshifts in the $\Lambda$CDM region given by $S(t)=1/(1+z)$ we plot $v_r$ in figure \ref{fig:vr3d} as function of $r$ and $z$.
+After several numerical trials we found how to set up the free in order to control the placing the locus marking the beginning of shell crossings (and divergent peculiar velocities) at specific spatial positions and cosmic times measured by redshifts of the $\Lambda$CDM region.
+Considering the same choice of parameters as in section \ref{sec:themodel}, we found sufficient parameter freedom to describe structure formation scenarios in which the onset of virialization takes place at redshift values compatible with observations \cite{Weinberg}, for example, with $|v_r|\to 0.1 c$ at $z\approx 3$.
+Considering redshifts in the $\Lambda$CDM region given by $S(t)=1/(1+z)$ we plot $v_r$ in figure \ref{Fig7} as function of $r$ and $z$.
 Notice that the velocities tend to increase their magnitude with increasing $z$.

-We illustrate how peculiar velocities can become larger than the bound $|v_r|< 0.01 c$ for $z<3$ by plotting the time evolution of $v_r$ in figure \ref{fig:vr3d}.
+We illustrate how peculiar velocities can become larger than the bound $|v_r| < 0.01 c$ for $z<3$ by plotting the time evolution of $v_r$ in figure \ref{Fig7}.
 Panel (a) depicts the profile of $v_r$ as function of $r$ ($w$ constant) for $z=0,1,2,3$.
 The limit velocity $0.01 c$ is reached at $z=3$, marking the onset of virialization.
 Panel (b) depicts the profile of $v_r$ as function of $z$ with $w$ constantes for various values of $r$.
 Again, the onset of virialization occurs at $z=3$.

-Finally, we examine in figure \ref{fig:vartht} the time evolution of $\vartheta/3H_0=(\hat\Theta-\Theta)/3H_0$ defined in \eqref{eq:vartheta} normalized by $H_0$.
-This difference between the Hubble scalar in the comoving and non-comoving frames remains small in consistency with the compatibility conditions.
-However, this difference starts becoming large from $z=3$ onwards which sets the limits of validity of the non-relativistic approximation of peculiar velocities relating the two frames.
-However, we can argue that at this point the models cease to be valid marking the onset of virialization.
+Finally, we examine in figure \ref{Fig8} the time evolution of the difference between the Hubble scalar in the comoving and non-comoving frames ${\textrm D}{\cal H}= \hat{\cal H}-{\cal H}$ defined in \eqref{eq:varhubble}.
+This difference remains small, as expected from the compatibility conditions discussed in Appendix \ref{sec:compatibility}.
+However, ${\textrm D}{\cal H}$ begins increasing from $z=3$ onwards which sets the limits of validity of the non-relativistic approximation of peculiar velocities relating the two frames.
+However, we can argue that that times at which the models cease to be valid mark the onset of virialization.